subaquatic-pierre/fastpyfolio/README.md

 # Configuration

-Kube Starter allows for flexible configuration.
+PastPyFolio allows for flexible configuration.
 Edit the configuration files in the config directory to customize NGINX settings, Kubernetes templates, and more.

 ## Usage